 Each programme is limited to 12 participants

-The venue for all the course workshops is: Unit 2 Bridge Wharf, 156 Caledonian Road, London N1 9UU
+The venue for Programme 9 course workshops is: Unit 2 Bridge Wharf, 156 Caledonian Road, London N1 9UU

 Core learning elements:

-Unit 1: Foundations of Psychosynthesis Leadership Coaching – basics of psychosynthesis coaching; context, method, models, skills and tools
+1: Foundations of psychosynthesis coaching – basics of psychosynthesis coaching: context, method, models, skills and tools

-Unit 3: Coaching Psychology – working at three psychological levels with the client; prepersonal, personal and transpersonal
+3: Coaching psychology – working at three psychological levels with the client; prepersonal, personal and transpersonal

 What does it cost?